- AHT makes a poor agent target but remains an important number for call centers to monitor

-How do you get IVR to collect data?
+How do you get call center IVR to collect data?

 You need to get data from the IVR to the agent, probably in a screen pop.
 That’s pretty simple to achieve – provided you’re able to integrate the IVR with your agent’s desktop systems.

 The easy method is to use API integration to share the data.
 The API acts as a bridge between the systems, across which the data passes easily.

 The bigger question is what kind of data your IVR can collect.
 A traditional DTMF system is quite limited.
 A caller might be able to indicate that they’re calling about an existing order.
 But what if they have a specific problem with one of several orders?

 The best solution – move to a conversational IVR that uses Natural Language Understanding (NLU).